rclark/dynamodb-test/readme.md

 ## API

-**var dynamodb = require('dynamodb-test')(projectName, tableDef, [region], [port])**
+**var dynamodb = require('dynamodb-test')(tape, projectName, tableDef, [region], [port])**

-Configure the `dynamodb` object by providing an arbitrary name for your project and the JSON object that defines the table's schema.
+Configure the `dynamodb` object by providing your own `tape` object, an arbitrary name for your project, and the JSON object that defines the table's schema.
 Optionally, you may specify a region.
 If you do, tests will be run against a live DynamoDB table in that region.
 If you don't, tests will be run against a local instance of [dynalite](https://github.com/mhart/dynalite).
 If you specify a port, dynalite will listen on it, otherwise it will use 4567.

 **dynamodb.dynamo**